 24. Prior to the approval of the Specific Design Plan within the subject property, the applicant shall submit a revised acceptable traffic signal warrant study to SHA and/or DPW&T for signalization at the intersection of MD 223 and Floral Park Road.
 The applicant should utilize a new 12-hour count, and should analyze signal warrants under total future traffic as well as existing traffic at the direction of the operating agencies.
 If a signal is deemed warranted at that time, the applicant shall bond the signal with the appropriate agency prior to the release of any building permits within the subject property, and install it at a time when directed by that agency.
-Installation shall include the modification of the southbound approach to provide exclusive left-turn and right-turn lanes, and the modification of the eastbound approach to provide exclusive through and left-turn lanes.
-If it is determined at the time of Specific Design Plan review that certain geometric modifications are not needed for adequacy, the requirement may be waived by the Planning Board during approval of the Specific Design Plan.
+Installation shall include the modification of the southbound approach to provide exclusive left-turn and right-turn lanes, and the modifications are not needed for adequacy, the requirement may be waived by the Planning Board during approval of the Specific

+Design Plan.

-Comment: This condition requires the submittal of a revised traffic signal warrant study for the intersection of MD 223 and Floral Park Road prior to approval of the specific design plan.
+Comment: This condition requires the submittal of a revised traffic signal warranty study for the intersection of MD 223 and Floral Park Road prior to approval of the specific design plan.
 This has been done.